 eBay has a wonderfully concise article about this that you can read here.

-If you put at least seven vehicle listings on eBay within one year, things change.
+If you list vehicles on eBay at least seven times within one calendar year, things change.
 You become a high-volume seller and work on a different fee schedule.
+High-volume sellers have two options:

-The insertion, subscription, and/or successful listing fees aren’t necessarily all you’ll have to pay, though.
-To really determine how much it will cost to sell on eBay, you need to consider . . .
+The insertion or package fees aren’t necessarily all you’ll have to pay, though.
+To really determine how much it will cost to sell on eBay, you need to consider...

 Using PayPal to accept deposits means 2.9% + $0.30 will get taken out of the payment you receive.
-This is eBay’s recommended practice, so you may want to account for it in your pricing.
+This is eBay’s recommended practice for Motors listings, so you may want to account for it in your pricing.

 You don’t have to take PayPal if that’s too high.
 You can accept any form of payment you want.
 Just note that credit card transactions often have a higher fee online than in person, and wire transfers are frowned upon and discouraged.